 Through spinal manipulation techniques, chiropractors can gradually bring the spinal joints back into alignment and help them stay there.
 For some patients, spinal manipulation provides almost immediate pain relief from sciatica.
 For others, it may take several office visits to find the desired level of pain relief.

 Some patients respond well to additional treatments beyond spinal manipulation for sciatic nerve pain.
-We may suggest that you try:
+Your chiropractor might recommend that you include physical therapy options in your sciatica treatment plan.
+Some of the types of physical therapy treatments that may benefit you include:

 How Our Chiropractors Can Provide Supplemental Care for Sciatica